SadisticSun/Performance-WebApp-ServerSide/README.md

 # Performance Matters - Server Side Rendered Web App

-## About
+## About this repo
-Refactored version of the Web App From Scratch app to server side rendered version.
+Refactored version of the Web App From Scratch app to a server side rendered version in Node.js.

+## Dependency List
+* Body Parser
+* Browserify
+* EJS
+* Express
+* Request
+* Watchify

 ## Usage